Carnetsoft driving simulator software

 - effects of infrastructural modifications on driving behaviour, effects of road layout, road signs, information displays etc.

 Car simulators are particularly known for their use in driver training, police training, and also for their application in DUI simulation and demonstrating the effects of driver distraction.
 However, a car simulator can be also be succesfully applied in a number of clinical applications, especially fear of driving, evaluation of fitness to drive and rehabilitation in a clinic.

 Methods and techniques based on Virtual Reality are applied worldwide to treat fear effectively, for example hosophobia, fear of spiders, etc. The advantage of simulators, and virtual reality in general, consists of the opportunities it provides to practice in a safe environment while the stimuli that evoke the fear response are presented in a controlled way.
 People are exposed to the fear-inducing stimuli, a technique also referred to as exposure therapy.
 This is probably the most effective technique from behavioural therapy to treat specific fears, such as driving phobia.
-Driving in a simulator will initially be frightening for people with fear of driving, but after some time of driving, fear will typically reduce.
+Driving in a car simulator will initially be frightening for people with fear of driving, but after some time of driving, fear will typically reduce.

 Fitness to drive for older drivers and drivers with neurological disorders, after CVA or sleep disorders is typically done by general practitioners using paper and pencil tests, blood samples and eye measurements.
-However, a simulator can make the fitness to drive test more ecologically valid: it resembles the driving tasks and testing can be done in a structured environment with the same test for all clients.
+However, a car simulator can make the fitness to drive test more ecologically valid: it resembles the driving tasks and testing can be done in a structured environment with the same test for all clients.
 Also, drivers assessments may take place on the road in an actual car, The problem with that is that traffic situations and task complexity may vary which makes the tests different between different persons, instructors making the assessment and different times of day, etc.